The Greyhound -

 Many greyhounds have had to be rushed into emergency hospitals because the bleeding just wouldn’t stop (after taking out about 10!) and they had to have a blood transfusion.

-Greyhounds are the only dogs where it it actually advised not to pull teeth if the root is exposed.
+Greyhounds are the only dogs where it it actually advised not to pull teeth, even if the root is exposed.

 A proper clean under light aesthetic is much preferred.

-(All drugs will have a larger effect on greyhounds because of this and often need a lower dose than other dogs their weight.)
+(All drugs will have a larger effect on greyhounds because of this and often need a lower dose than other dogs the same weight.)

 In this circumstance the vet should already have the injection of the reversal drug nearby and be constantly monitoring the screens for signs the dog is about to stop breathing.